opencog/generate/examples/README.md

 * See the unit-tests directory for more examples... look at them in the following order:
-   + dict-helloworld.scm
+   + dict-helloworld.scm -- Multiple edge types.
-   + dict-tree.scm
+   + dict-tree.scm   -- Tree graph with edge types.
-   + dict-loop.scm
+   + dict-loop.scm   -- Cyclic graph with edge types.
-   + dict-biloop.scm
+   + dict-biloop.scm -- Graph with two cycles (triangles).
-   + dict-quad.scm
+   + dict-quad.scm   -- Graph where the cycle is a square.
-   + dict-mixed.scm
+   + dict-mixed.scm  -- Mixture of cycles.

-  These go through a series of lxis that generate increasingly sophisticated networks.
+These go through a series of lexis that generate increasingly sophisticated networks.
+All of the examples are "linguistic", with the linking constrainted by explit edge-types.

 That's all for now!